 Writing Grants and Receiving Awards

-- Angel Soft Angels in the Classroom Award, presented by Jane Kaczmarek from the show Malcolm in the Middle , who was so impressed with us that she has personally donated $20,000 to our organization since we won the award
+- We won the Angel Soft Angels in the Classroom Award, presented by Jane Kaczmarek from the show Malcolm in the Middle.
+She was so impressed with us that she has personally donated $20,000 to our organization since we won the award.

-- A proclamation by Mayor Martin O'Malley nameing May 13, 2003 "Youth Dreamer Day" in Baltimore City.
+- We received a proclamation by Mayor Martin O'Malley naming May 13, 2003 "Youth Dreamer Day" in Baltimore City.

-- A Resolution from City Council in recognition of our "accomplishments in ensuring the establishment of a Community Youth Center " on August 11, 2003 .
+- We received a Resolution from Baltimore City Council in recognition of our "accomplishments in ensuring the establishment of a Community Youth Center " on August 11, 2003 .

-- Many grants including $75,000 from the Department of Housing and Community Development, $70,000 from Senator Barbara Mikulski, $50,000 from the Harry and Jeanette Weinberg Foundation, and more
+- We received many grants including $75,000 from the Department of Housing and Community Development, $70,000 from Senator Barbara Mikulski, $50,000 from the Harry and Jeanette Weinberg Foundation, and more.

-- The State Farm Youth Leadership for Service-Learning Excellence Award and traveling to Albuquerque , New Mexico to accept it
+- We won the State Farm Youth Leadership for Service-Learning Excellence Award in 2007.

 Making Friends and Building Partnerships

-- Laura Penza of Penza + Bailey Architects, to help us design the center bro bono
+- Laura Penza of Penza + Bailey Architects, helped us design the center bro bono.

 - Kate McShane-Oeming of Struever Bros.
-Eccles and Rouse who has included us in two of their service days
+Eccles and Rouse included us in two of their service days.